Recent Examples of flywheel from the Web

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'flywheel.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Did You Know?

-Heavy wheel attached to a rotating shaft to smooth out delivery of power from a motor to a machine.
-The inertia of the flywheel opposes and moderates fluctuations in the speed of the engine and stores the excess energy for intermittent use.
-In automobile engines, the flywheel smooths out the pulses of energy provided by the combustion in the cylinders and provides energy for the compression stroke of the pistons.
-In power presses the actual punching, shearing, and forming are done in only a fraction of the operating cycle.
-During the longer, nonactive period, the speed of the flywheel is built up slowly by a comparatively low-powered motor.
-When the press is operating, most of the required energy is provided by the flywheel.
+A heavy wheel attached to a rotating shaft, a flywheel smooths out delivery of power from a motor to a machine.
+The inertia of the flywheel moderates fluctuations in the speed of the engine and stores the excess energy for intermittent use.
+In automobile engines, the flywheel smooths out the pulses of energy provided by combustion in the cylinders, and provides energy for the compression stroke of the pistons.
+In power presses, the punching, shearing, and forming are done in a fraction of the operating cycle.
+During the rest of the cycle, the speed of the flywheel is built up by a comparatively low-powered motor, and most of the required energy for the cycle is provided by the flywheel.

 FLYWHEEL Defined for English Language Learners